I Am Woman 2018 Winners

 Technically masterful portrait with a very non-traditional look.
 The woman is posed to show strength with a feeling of independence to match her beauty.
 Powerful contemporary portrait of a woman.

 Second Place $150: Anne Harkness A Time to Love, oil

 The color palette is stunning, and painting also shows advance technical abilities.
 The subject seems to be gazing at herself in the mirror without judgment (which is a refreshing idea in today’s world).
 The interaction with her gaze and the mirror and then her reflection with the viewer is compelling.

-Third Place $75: Anne Harkness Two Different Worlds, watercolor
+Third Place $75: Carlton Mullinax Two Different Worlds, watercolor

 Clever and unique.
 The artist captured a moment I do not see discussed enough.
 It provoked contemplation of these ”two worlds” colliding and had me questioning the expressions on the faces of the nuns.

 Merit Awards $50 each:

 Alex Pietersen Heightened Emotions, photography (Not Shown); Alex Pietersen The Party’s Not Over, watercolor; Lynn Schilling A Blue Afternoon watercolor; Jennifer Bowling Inner vs. Outer, acrylic

 Additional Notes from Jewel Reavis:

 Alex’s photo (not shown) of a woman and her dog shows the unconditional love and bond that we often find with pets and not always with our own species.